chrysaz/SciFi-Book-QA-Explorer/README.md

-# Mini Project 1: SciFi Book QA Explorer
+# SciFi Book QA Explorer

 A Python project that lets you ask questions about a collection of science fiction books using modern LLM and vector search technology.